 - If your organisation has a Total Annual Income is greater than $5,000,000, you can apply for a Not for Profit Major membership

-- Membership package – where you will choose the package you want to purchase
+- Membership package – where you choose the package you want to purchase

-- Contact Details – where you will provide details for you and/or your organisation
+- Contact Details – where you provide details for you and/or your organisation

 - Terms and conditions – especially important for organisation membership where you’ll be asked about the insurance requirements.

-- Payment option – you can indicate how you will be paying as we will have a variety of methods available.
+- Payment option – you indicate how you will be paying.

 You’ll then get to review the information you’ve provided prior to submission.

 Where would an organisation purchase insurance coverage for volunteers?
 Are there suggested providers?